Categories

 As customers are becoming more digital-friendly, they want more options for online payments.
 For banks and other financial institutions to keep up with customers’ demands, they need a seamless and secure payment method.

 As traditional banking methods are expensive and inefficient, non-banks and FinTechs can struggle to find a payment infrastructure that can meet their customers’ expectations.
-Fortunately, open banking API can in fixing this problem by offering benefits such as:
+Fortunately, open banking API can fix this problem by offering benefits such as:

 1. Faster Payments